 To qualify for acquiring the Serbia residency through real estate option (flat, house, country) in Serbian starting price from 10,000 EUR.
 The price of the real estate in which a client invests is not limited in any way and there is no minimum amount of investment.

 By forming a company, you do not need to invest in Serbia in order to get a residence permit.
 It is allowed to form a company with yourself as the only employee.
-Client’s signs the working contract with his company, which proves that the source of his livelihood is in Serbia.
+The client signs the working contract with his company, which proves that the source of his livelihood is in Serbia.